 Cost of Living Rider

 Other add-ons are appropriate for specific situations.

 The cost-of-living rider keeps the amount of life insurance coverage current with inflation based on the Consumer Price Index, allowing you to increase it in some cases.

 Long Term Care Rider

-Others include the long-term care rider to help cover the costs of a nursing home or home care with a percentage of the policy’s face value rather than the lump sum.
+Long-term care riders are a valuable addition, helping cover the costs of a nursing home or home care with a percentage of the policy’s face value rather than the lump sum.

 The family income ensures a reliable source of funds with pre-determined monthly installments instead of a single lump-sum payment.

 There are also funeral and burial riders to cover these expenses.

 Without the return of premium rider, if you outlive your term life insurance policy, you lose out on the premiums you paid.